Going for the Gold: Locals hoping for successful season finale at PIAA XC Championships

 AnnaSophia Viccari had a strong October and led the way for WM by capturing the individual championship in 18:43.

-Viccari, who is only a freshman and daughter of Hickory track and field coach William Viccari, had an captured individual titles at the Cardinal Invitational in Cochranton and Harbor Creek “Dirty Dawg” Invite.
+Viccari, who is only a freshman and daughter of Hickory track and field coach William Viccari, has captured individual titles at the Cardinal Invitational in Cochranton and Harbor Creek “Dirty Dawg” Invite.
 She also set the WM course record and then grabbed gold at the D-10 meet.

 She became the second District 10 individual champ from West Middlesex (Shannon Barkley 1986) and set the 1A girls meet record since XC went to three classes in 2012.
 Hannah Wagner of Reynolds previously held the mark, 18:44 in 2020.